ranfysvalle02/mdb-engine/examples/README.md

 ### How the Dockerfile Works

 The Dockerfile:
-1. Copies `mdb_runtime` source code from the project root
+1. Copies `mdb_engine` source code from the project root
 2. Installs it with `pip install -e` (editable mode)
 3. Installs all dependencies from `pyproject.toml`
 4. Copies the example files